linkerd/website/linkerd.io/content/2/tasks/using-a-private-docker-repository.md

 In some cases, you will want to use a private docker repository to store the Linkerd images.
 This scenario requires knowing the names and locations of the docker images used by the Linkerd control and data planes so that you can store them in your private repository.

-The easiest way to get those images is to use the Linkerd CLI to pull the images on to a host and push them to your private repository.
+The easiest way to get those images is to use the [Linkerd CLI](/2/getting-started/#step-1-install-the-cli) to pull the images to an internal host and push them to your private repository.

-To get the names of the images used by the control plane, install the Linkerd CLI and run this command:
+To get the names of the images used by the control plane, [install](/2/getting-started/#step-1-install-the-cli) the Linkerd CLI and run this command:

 ```bash
 linkerd install --ignore-cluster | grep image: | sed -e 's/^ *//' | sort | uniq